IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/modeling/interface.rst

 ======================

 1. Familiarize yourself with IFC classes and their properties.
-2. Utilize Blender's search function (F3) to quickly access BlenderBIM tools.
+2. Utilize Blender's search function (F3) to quickly access Bonsai tools.

 Next Steps
 ==========

-Now that you're familiar with the BlenderBIM interface, you have two main paths to continue your learning:
+Now that you're familiar with the Bonsai interface, you have two main paths to continue your learning:

 1. Proceed with IFC Modeling:
    If you're ready to start creating and working with BIM models, you can move on to: